Mahlagha2211/shoesWebsite/README.md

 This project is a Shoes Store website built to practice and showcase my expertise in TailwindCSS.
 The website is fully responsive across all screen sizes and demonstrates my ability to   utilize Tailwind classes effectively, including custom styles, @apply, and @theme to maintain consistency and reusability.

+## Demo

+You can see the live demo of the website [here](https://mahlagha2211.github.io/shoesWebsite/).

 ## Features

 - **One-Page Navigation**: Clicking on any navbar item smoothly scrolls to the respective section.